MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 691 - Epilogue 5 - Team Charm - Clearing Registeel boss fight - Recruiting Registeel.md

   *   * *If the player chooses "Refuse":*
 >
-> turned down Registeel's offer to join.
+>`Hero Name` turned down Registeel's offer to join.

   *   *   * ⚪